DatapaloozaCO/PaloozaWizard/README.md

 ## Overview

-The Datapalooza Web Scraper Framework is a powerful tool 🛠️ that allows users to effortlessly create web scrapers with just a URL.
+Palooza Wizar is a powerful tool 🛠️ that allows users to effortlessly create web scrapers with just a URL.
 This wizard-like framework generates a Python script tailored to your specified URL, enabling you to scrape data from any website effortlessly.

 ## Features